 Trips and cultural opportunities

 In the UIV, most girls take up the opportunity of a week long exchange with the Liebfrauenschule Bonn to get their first glimpse of life in Germany.
-In the Middle School, many girls travel to Dresden for a cultural and language course.
+In the Middle School, many girls travel to Berlin for a cultural and language course.
 Girls opting to study German at Pre-U participate in our exchange, again joint with the boys’ school, with Otto-von-Taube-Gymnasium München.
 We regularly attend London theatre productions, film screenings and exhibitions in German and in translation.